Zorg Zonder Grenzen

 Frustrations

-Difficulty expressing emotions in Dutch or English
+Has difficulty expressing emotions in Dutch or English.

-Concerned that cultural differences may prevent therapists from understanding his experience.
+Is concerned that cultural differences may prevent therapists from understanding his experience.

 Amina